 Confusion Over Differences in Registration and Randomization Criteria for the LORIS (Low-Risk DCIS) Trial.
 Read more

 3rd ESO-ESMO international consensus guidelines for Advanced Breast Cancer (ABC3).
 Simultaneously published in Annals of Oncology and The Breast.
 Read more

 Final results of the TANIA randomised phase III trial of bevacizumab after progression on first-line bevacizumab therapy for HER2-negative locally recurrent/metastatic breast cancer.
 Read more

 Sexual dysfunction in breast cancer survivors: cross-cultural adaptation of the Sexual Activity Questionnaire for use in Portugal.
 Read more

 For most women, being diagnosed with breast cancer causes significant emotional stress.
 The pressure of making important decisions about treatments, which often come with distressing side effects, can increase anxiety.
-Dame Lesley Fallowfield discusses her research into the psychological impact of breast cancer and shows how doctors can minimise stress by improving communication around risk and uncertainty of test results and recommended treatments.
-Tuesday 5 September 2017 at 4pm
+Dame Lesley Fallowfield discussed her research into the psychological impact of breast cancer and showed how doctors can minimise stress by improving communication around risk and uncertainty of test results and recommended treatments.

 SHORE-C at BPOS

 Best poster prize for Lucy Matthews for her AVALPROFS poster.
 What a great end to a great conference!

 Sue Catt explaining the CUFitter poster at the BPOS conference.